sunshah/data_science/README.md

 ## Useful Git Commands
 ### Git Basics
 - `git clone <repo>` - Clone repo located at `<repo>` onto local machine.
-Original repo can be locatedon the local filesystem or on a remote machine via HTTP or SSH.
+Original repo can be located on the local filesystem or on a remote machine via HTTP or SSH.
 - `git config user.name <name>` - Define author name to be used for all commits in current repo.
 Devs commonly use `--global` flag to set config options for current user.
 - `git config user.name <email>` - Define author email to be used for all commits in current repo.
 Devs commonly use `--global` flag to set config options for current user.
 - `git add <directory>` - Stage all changes in `<directory>` for the next commit.
 Replace `<directory>` with a `<file>` to change a specific file.